This webinar originally occurred on August 12, 2020

 The financial burdens of purchasing and licensing proprietary tools are not sustainable for law enforcement.
 This webinar reviewed a set of open-source tools, including snort, pcap, TcpDump, wireshark, and NetworkMiner.
 It also highlighted a recent open-source toolkit, FileTSAR, developed by Purdue University.
 This user-friendly toolkit can extract digital evidence from large amounts of network traffic and reconstruct unencrypted files, web pages, emails, and VOIP.
 FileTSAR achieves great performance by leveraging Spark, ElasticSearch, Kafka, and Kibana.

 Since existing tools all have their own limitations, the presenters also discussed the challenges in network forensics.
 Potential workarounds were given for law enforcement and future work was identified for researchers in the field.

-2) Challenges in network forensics for researchers and law enforcement
+- Attendees will learn the challenges in network forensics for researchers and law enforcement.